pyxem/kikuchipy/doc/source/load_save_patterns.rst

 Save patterns
 =============

-To save patterns to file use the :py:meth:`~kikuchipy.signals.ebsd.EBSD.save` method.
-For example, to save an :py:class:`~kikuchipy.signals.ebsd.EBSD` object ``s`` in an HDF5 file, with file name `patterns.h5`, in our default :ref:`h5ebsd-format` format:
+To save patterns to file use the :meth:`~kikuchipy.signals.ebsd.EBSD.save` method.
+For example, to save an :class:`~kikuchipy.signals.ebsd.EBSD` object ``s`` in an HDF5 file, with file name `patterns.h5`, in our default :ref:`h5ebsd-format` format: